Photo of the calibration pattern: Public point of view

 This folder contains all the layers of the X-Map and masks.
 Each shape is a single layer.

-To create the future outputs of the Modulo Player, you have to create rectangles shapes that correspond to the ratio of your video projectors (in our example 16/9).
+To create the future outputs of the Modulo Player, you have to create rectangle shapes that correspond to the ratio of your video projectors (in our example 16/9).

 Each shape corresponds to the desired projection area of a projector.